yguitton/training-material/topics/galaxy-interface/tutorials/rstudio/tutorial.md

 gx_get(7)
 ```

-It is important to know that this is just a print path function and do not import anything.
-Users should use a proper R function to read the file.
+It is important to know that the `gx_get()` function copies the data from the Galaxy history to the RStudio session and returns the path to the copied file.
+Users are supposed to use a proper R function to read the file.
 For example, they can pass the path to a function that reads tables such as `read_table` or `read_tsv`.
 Let's assume that dataset 7 in the history is a tab-separated table (TSV) and we want to read it into our RStudio.
 Users can do it as follows:
 ```
 table_name <- read.table(gx_get(7))
 ```